cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 :::

-The Cubelify account settings page will open.
+The Cubelify account settings page will then open.
 Locate the *Minecraft Accounts* section and press `Add` to add a new Minecraft account.
 This will open a dialog.

 ![](/img/docs/overlay/getting-started/initial-setup/add-minecraft-account.png)